peiyeliu/chemrxn-cleaner/README.md

 # chemrxn-cleaner

-Lightweight helpers for parsing, cleaning, filtering, and exporting organic reaction datasets before ML or analytics workflows.
+Lightweight helpers for parsing, cleaning, filtering, reporting, and exporting organic reaction datasets before ML or analytics workflows.

 ## Installation

-- Python 3.9+
+- Python 3.9+ with RDKit available (platform-specific wheels are not bundled).
-- RDKit is required (platform-specific wheels are not bundled).
+- The package depends on `ord-schema`, `pandas`, `tqdm`, and `torch` (for the ML helpers).

 ```bash
 pip install chemrxn-cleaner